Masaichi Nagata: Miscellaneous

-Tokino Minoru, one of renowned racehorses owned by Masaichi.
+Masaichi with Tokino Minoru, one of his renowned racehorses.

 Masaichi had engaged in various other businesses most notably horse racing.
-He became a horse owner (jp) in 1934, and owned several notable horses such as Yamaichi, a foal of Kurifuji, Toast (racehorse), the mare of Lucky Ruler, Otemon, and Tokino Minoru; Masaichi later produced the 1955 drama film The Phantom Horse based on the life of Tokino Minoru.
+He began owning horses in 1934, and owned several notable horses such as Yamaichi, a foal of Kurifuji, Toast, the mare of Lucky Ruler, Otemon, and Tokino Minoru; Masaichi later produced the 1955 drama film The Phantom Horse based on the life of Tokino Minoru.
 Masaichi later became the second president of the Tokyo Racehorse Owners' Association, and contributed in the establishment of the Japan Racing Association as a commissioner.

-Nagata's competence for managements were also demonstrated in his performances as the first president and a temporal manager of the sports newspaper Tokyo Sports (due to his connection with Yoshio Kodama) to make it into a major national daily, as the business delegate of Pepsi in Japan, as a sodanyaku of the Japan Pro Wrestling Federation, and as a commissioner (jp) of the Japan Sumo Association.
+Nagata's competence for managements were also demonstrated in his performances as the first president and a temporal manager of the sports newspaper Tokyo Sports (due to his connection with Yoshio Kodama) to make it into a major national daily, as the business delegate and the owner of Pepsi-Cola Company in Japan, as a sodanyaku of the Japan Pro Wrestling Federation, and as a commissioner (jp) of the Japan Sumo Association.

 Nagata was also a patronage of Schools of the Sacred Heart in Japan (jp), and contributed in its expansion notably by contriving resources through managing the palace of the Kuni-no-miya house.

 Nagata also became an influential figure on political circles and was regarded as a political fixer.
 Nagata used his connections with the political world to establish The Japanese Film Export Promotion Association (日本映画輸出振興協会, Nihon Eiga Yusyutsu Shinkō Kyōkai), a governmental incorporated association to support declining Japanese film industries due to a recession of Japanese economy and the prosperity of television industries, however his position also made him as one of 14 suspects for the corruption of the Bushu Railway (jp), however five of them including Nagata were eventually acquitted.

-As an enthusiastic Buddhist of Nichiren-shū, Nagata was also an influential figure and became the representative of worshippers (jp).
-Masaichi declared producing films theming the life of Nichiren is his lifework; he produced Nichiren to Mōko Daishūrai (1958) and Nichiren (1979), and a number of worshippers of Nichiren-shū were appointed for the latter.
+Due to influences from his mother, Masaichi himself became an enthusiastic Buddhist of Nichiren-shū.
+He was also an influential figure and became the representative of worshippers (jp), and Kazuo Hasegawa and Futabayama Sadaji were two of his attendants.
+Masaichi declared producing films theming the life of Nichiren is his lifework; he produced Nichiren and the Great Mongol Invasion (1958) and Nichiren (1979), and a number of worshippers of Nichiren-shū were appointed for the latter.

 Legacy

-The the 2015 novel Holy Beast War Chronicle: White Shadow (聖獣戦記 白い影, Seijū Senki – Shiroi Kage) was a tribute to Masaichi, which themed Gamera and Nichiren and the Mongol invasions of Japan and setted Nichiren as the current summoner of the "Black Tortoise" (Gamera).
+The 2015 novel Holy Beast War Chronicle: White Shadow (聖獣戦記 白い影, Seijū Senki – Shiroi Kage) was a tribute to Masaichi, which themed Gamera and Nichiren and the Mongol invasions of Japan and set Nichiren as the current summoner of the "Black Tortoise" (Gamera).

-Yukijirō Hotaru played Nagano, a character based on Masaichi in the 2020 biopic film Nezura 1964, which focused on the production of Giant Horde Beast Nezura (jp), the scrapped predecessor of Gamera, the Giant Monster.
+The aforementioned actor Yukijirō Hotaru played Nagano, a character based on Masaichi in the 2020 biopic film Nezura 1964, which focused on the production of Giant Horde Beast Nezura (jp), the scrapped predecessor of Gamera, the Giant Monster.